Breakfast Point

 Employment conditions in Breakfast Point demonstrate exceptional strength compared to most Australian markets

-Breakfast Point specializes in rental, hiring & real estate employment, with a share 2.5 times the regional average.
-Retail trade, however, is under-represented at 6.3% compared to Greater Sydney's 9.3%.
-The area offers limited local employment opportunities.
-Between September 2024 and September 2025, Breakfast Point's labour force increased by 0.0%, while employment declined by 0.4%, raising the unemployment rate by 0.4 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%.
-Statewide in NSW as of 25-Nov-25, employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Breakfast Point's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Retail trade is under-represented, with only 6.3% of Breakfast Point's workforce compared to Greater Sydney's 9.3%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force increased by 0.2% while employment declined by 0.2%, resulting in an unemployment rate rise of 0.4 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with a smaller unemployment increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Breakfast Point's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for local population projections.

 Frequently Asked Questions - Employment